The Best UV Flashlights tested: Black Light Flashlights

 BONUS: How to test your UV black light flashlights?

-Generally speaking, measuring the output on UV LEDs can be very difficult.
-Lux meters don't do a proper job because they can't 'measure' UV light correctly.
+Generally speaking, measuring the output of UV LEDs can be very difficult.
+Lux meters don't do a proper job because they can't measure UV light correctly.
 UV lights are in the wavelength between 310-400nm, that lux meters usually can't measure.
 The lower the wavelength the less visible light.
-So the output is hard to measure.

-Here is a nice piece of content written by Djozz, that shows a technique on how to measure the output of UV flashlights.
-He compares some the 'better' UV LEDs used in flashlights.
-He tested 4 LEDs, namely a Nichia 276 A U365, LiteOn 3535 365nm, Luminus SST-10 365nm and a Nichia 233B 365nm LED.
+Here is a nice piece of content written by Djozz, that shows a technique how to measure the output of UV flashlights.
+He compares some of the ‘better’ UV LEDs used in flashlights.
+Namely a Nichia 276 A U365, LiteOn 3535 365nm, Luminus SST-10 365nm, and a Nichia 233B 365nm LED.